Flaktürme, Modern Citadels

 In brief, Flak Towers are complexes of gigantic, above-ground, anti-aircraft gun blockhouse towers constructed from 1940 to 1945.
 Aside from Berlin and Vienna, examples are located in Stuttgart and Frankfurt.
 The biggest were both defensive and protective in nature, forming virtual cities that included infirmaries and shelters for the people of the surrounding area.
 A Berlin flaktower could hold 20,000 people in complete safety during a 1,000-bomber raid.
 The flak towers also were bristling with heavy antiaircraft guns on the roof and on cupolas.
 Stockpiles of ammunition was kept safely in the interior and lifted to the guns by hoists.

-The major Flak Towers still exist, largely intact.
+The major Flak Towers still exist and are largely intact.
 They can be visited, even the ones buried under rubble, if you know how and are an adventurous sort - it can take some digging.
 Efforts were made by the British and French to destroy the largest flak towers immediately after the war, but they had only middling success: the Flak Towers are simply too massive and well-constructed to be dismantled or destroyed with any kind of economy of effort.
 Some flak towers were only partially destroyed, others simply buried intact to form man-made hills.
 Germans were experts at the use of reinforced concrete, and this art found its apotheosis in the construction of the Flak Towers.

 |The Berlin Flak Towers, marked in red.
 They were placed in a triangular pattern in order to better target enemy bombers.
 The Flak Towers were not defeated during the 1945 fighting and were bypassed by Russian ground troops.|